lachlanmcdonald/mg-shader-wiki/Notes.md

 Each shader has a `map` function which is executed once per voxel:

-- It recieves the location of the voxel as its only argument
+- It recieves the location of the voxel as its only parameter
 - Should return a float between `0.0` and `255.0` representing the voxel color in the palette.

 For example, the following shader will fill the entire volume with voxels colored from palette index `1`.